 Current EPS

 Current EPS, sometimes called “basic EPS,” is the most common way to determine earnings per share.
 It is also the most straightforward calculation, derived from the most recent quarterly earnings report.
-Current EPS is ideal for quick comparisons but can miss long-term trends.
+It is commonly used in conjunction with the Price-to-Earnings (P/E) ratio to evaluate a company's valuation.

 The formula for calculating Current EPS is: